CynicalBusiness/PipLib/README.md

 ## Usage
 To learn how to create mods using PipLib, take a look at the examples located in [ExampleMod](examplemod), namely `ExampleMod.cs` and `Examplemod.csproj`.

+**Do not** pack PipLib with your mod: this _will_ break things!.
+Instead, upload your mod by itself to the workshop, then use the `Add/Remove Required Items` option when editing the item.

 ## Contributing
 *Please bear in mind when contributing: this project was designed to work in Visual Studio Code `>=1.38`, not Visual Studio.*